Sterling K. Brown: Randall’s Story Will Take A Turn On ‘This Is Us’

 “Different answers are searched for, and different possible outcomes are on the table.
 In terms of Randall’s storyline and William’s storyline, our focus really turns to that.”

 This Is Us fans already know that William will die in a future episode.
 In a flash forward scene, Brown’s character was previously shown in mourning as he packed away his father’s clothing and sobbed while holding his hat.
-While Fogelman wouldn’t real if William will make it to Season 2, viewers saw the character get a renewed sense of energy thanks to a “chemo boost” after he decided to stop getting cancer treatments.
+While Fogelman wouldn’t reveal if William will make it to Season 2, viewers saw the character get a renewed sense of energy thanks to a “chemo boost” after he decided to stop getting cancer treatments.

 William and Randall enjoying some German engineer.????
 See ya tonight. #ThisIsUs pic.twitter.com/kOqi2wpYos